 Men bow with their hands straight to their sides.
 Women typically bow with their hands in front of them.

 Keep your back straight, and bend at the waist with your eyes downward.
 The longer and deeper the bow, the more respect shown.
 Always bow deeper to elders and people in positions of authority.
 If unsure, simply maintain your bow slightly longer and deeper than the one you received.

 A casual bow is to bend approximately 15 degrees at the waist.
 A bow to strangers or to thank someone would go to around 30 degrees.
 The most formal bow to show apology or extreme respect requires bending to around 45 degrees, where you are looking at your shoes.

 Sometimes bows in a formal greeting are exchanged over and over; you'll wonder when you are supposed to not return the last bow.
 Each consecutive bow should be quicker and less deep than the last until both parties agree.

 In Japanese business etiquette, sometimes a bow is coupled with a Western-style handshake.
 If this happens, turn slightly to the left so that you don't bump heads!

-- Read more about how to bow in Japan.
+- Read more about how and when to bow in Japan.